neophob/wpc-emu/HARDWARE.md

 - input switch matrix state (16bit)
 - coin door state (8bit)
 - fliptronic state (8bit)
+- power state (1bit)

+Total: 9 bytes

 ### Firmware functions

 ### Reset sense
-As soon as a reset signal is detected, reset Zerocross counter
+As soon as a reset signal is detected, reset uptime counter
 TODO: how is a reset signal defined?
 Hi?
 Lo?
 Duration?

 ### Reset trigger
 As soon as we want to use the hardware, the simulator and the pinball machine need to sync.
-The simplest solution is to reset the pinball machine
+The simplest solution is to reset the pinball machine.

 ### Uptime counter
 A Zerocross is triggered 60 times per second. -> 3600 per minute, 216'000 per hour